meatloverlisaa/meatlovers/SYSTEM_DIAGNOSTIC_3.md

 ### System Grade: A (95%)

 This is a **secure system** with comprehensive authentication enforcement.
 All users must login, roles are validated, and access is controlled appropriately.
+HR module is fully implemented with 43+ pages across 10 sub-modules.

 ---